Caretaking vs. caregiving. Is there a difference? Why does it matter?

 - Caretakers care from a place of obligation and guilt.
 Caregivers care out of desire from within themselves.

-What situations or relationships come to mind?
+What situations or relationships come to your mind?
 What can you tweak?
-What changes in your thinking, viewpoint and actions make sense to you?
+What changes in your thinking, viewpoint, or actions make sense to you?

-The more we care about others in a balanced, humble and modest way, the better off they are and the better off we are.
-Relationships become more balanced, healthy and actually thrive!
+The more we care about others in a balanced, humble, and modest way, the better off they are, and the better off we are.
+Relationships become more balanced and healthy, and they have space to thrive!
+What would that feel like for you?
+How much of your own time would you have back so you can focus on your life and goals?